 The benefit is that you must be on an IDR plan in order to be eligible for the federal forgiveness programs offered to teachers.

-Federal forgiveness programs for teachers
+Federal loan forgiveness programs for teachers

 - State-based student loan forgiveness should always be investigated.
 Many states, like Texas, offer forgiveness programs to encourage highly qualified teachers to stay.
+Eligibility requirements will vary.

 - Income-driven repayment forgiveness is a great option if you work at a private school or for-profit school.
 Under these programs, your monthly payment is lower, but you’ll pay more in interest over a longer period of time.